dtinth/dt.in.th/automatron.md

   </call-to-action>
 </template>

-## Features
+## The story

-### Everything in one app

-This is the most important feature in my opinion.
+**automatron** is the result of my laziness.

-There’s a popular saying: **There’s an app for everything.**
-But that means if I want to do 5 things, I had to switch between 5 apps.
-But with a programmable personal assistant, I can program this one bot to do many things.

-### Home automation

-Before automatron…

-- I used [Google Assistant’s routines](https://support.google.com/googlenest/answer/7029585) to automate my room.
+### I want my room to be cool already when I get there

+**Thailand is a hot country.**
+I’ve always wanted to build was a system that let me remotely turn on the air-condition in my room while I travel.

+I have no hardware hacking experience, so this project remained only an idea, until one day I learned that programmable IR transceivers exist.
+Oh, and Google Assistant is now a thing.

+So I [bought a Broadlink RM Mini3 and hooked it up to my Google Assistant](https://medium.com/@dtinth/remotely-turning-on-my-air-conditioner-through-google-assistant-1a1441471e9d), along with other smart home stuff, like [Philips Hue](https://github.com/dtinth/hue.sh) and [TP-Link Kasa](https://ifttt.com/services/kasa).

-  While this works fine, there are a few annoyances…
+This works fine but there are a few annoyances…

 - Google Assistant would (slowly) run the actions one-by-one.
 - In total it would take ~10 seconds to finish the routine.
 - If I switch to other apps while the routine is running, it will get interrupted.

-Now, with automatron, I just send stickers to it.
+After I implemented home automation functionalities into automatron, now I just send it stickers.
 It controls all the devices at once.

 ![home automation](https://raw.githubusercontent.com/dtinth/automatron/master/images/home_automation.png)

-At my room, I have a Raspberry Pi set up which can [control lights](https://github.com/dtinth/hue.sh), [air conditioner](https://medium.com/@dtinth/remotely-turning-on-my-air-conditioner-through-google-assistant-1a1441471e9d), and [smart plugs](https://ifttt.com/services/kasa).
-It receives commands via [Google Cloud IoT Core](https://cloud.google.com/iot-core/).

-### Expense tracking

-Before automatron…
+### I want to track my expenses

+2014, I’m in my last year of college.
+I start taking internships and making some money.
-- I used Apple Numbers sheet based on the “personal budget” template to track my expenses.
+I feel the need to keep track of my expenses.

+At first, I used an **Apple Numbers** spreadsheet.
-  - But it takes a lot of effort to track everything.
+While this works, it takes a lot of effort to track of everything.
+I would need to keep my receipt (or take a photo of it) and update the sheet at the end of the day.
-  - And also a lot of hassle keeping them properly synchronized on iCloud.
-  - Occasionally I would get things like “Your files are modified on both devices!
-Choose one to keep.”
+I could also do it on my phone as the day goes by, but iCloud was a lot of hassle — occasionally it would say “your files are modified on both devices, choose one to keep.”

+**“Let’s build a dedicated app for this!”** I thought.
-- I then built a web application to help me track my expenses.
+Then I built a web application to help me track my expenses.
-  - Still too many clicks.
+Still too many clicks.
 Gave up.
-  - I even made a voice interface.
-Still a hassle to use.
+I even made a voice interface.
+Still quite a hassle to use.

 Then I realized… **As a lazy programmer, I like to write more than being asked.**
 Instead of filling in forms, I would rather say something short and unambiguous.
 If I had a personal chatbot,
 I can invent my own language that would concisely represent an expense.
 For example, `35f` could mean ฿<u>35</u> for <u>f</u>ood.